randrade23/LEDProgress/README.md

 # LEDProgress

-Simulate a progress bar using several LEDs.
+Library to simulate a progress bar using several LEDs.

 Create an instance of the class using the *LEDProgress* constructor, telling how many LEDs you have, their pins and maximum progress.
 Progress can then be changed using the *setProgress()* function, and checked with the *getProgress()* function.